 The Kickstart Scheme aims to create jobs for thousands of young people.
-It was announced as part of the Chancellor Rishi Sunak’s Summer Statement.
+It was announced as part of the Chancellor Rishi Sunak’s Summer Statement in 2020.
 It is a £2bn programme designed to fund 6 month work placements for 16 – 24-year olds who receive universal credit or are at risk of long-term unemployment.

 What does the Kickstart Scheme cover?